Have you been threatened with eviction due to criminal or antisocial behaviour?

 A breach of an ASBI is regarded as a Contempt of Court and is punishable by up to 2 years imprisonment.
 Seek legal advice if you receive an application for an ASBI or for a committal to prison following the making of an ASBI.
 Many Defendants receive the ASBI after the Landlord has already been to Court.
 A ‘without notice’ order has been made but the Court will always relist the application for a further hearing in 7 days or so.
 If you receive such papers you should look through them carefully to see when the relisted court hearing is.
 This is your opportunity to say to the Court why the order should not be made or to make representations about a particular aspect of the order and how this will be inconvenient for you i.e. you may live in the exclusion area or have family or friends there

 If you or anyone you know may need help and information in relation to anti-social behaviour, then please get in touch.
-For more information please click here.
+For more information on our legal services for tenants please click here.